Brady outduels Heinicke, leads Buccaneers past Washington

 UP NEXT

+Washington: Lost in the wild-card round just like its last playoff appearance five years ago.

-Buccaneers: in the divisional round next weekend and will visit Drew Brees and the Saints if New Orleans beats Chicago or host the Los Angeles Rams if the Bears pull the upset Sunday.
+Buccaneers: In the divisional round next weekend will visit Drew Brees and the Saints if New Orleans beats Chicago or host the Los Angeles Rams if the Bears pull the upset Sunday.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL